Chevrolet Monte Carlo: 1987

 In 1987, Chevrolet eliminated the Sport Coupe version of the Monte Carlo, leaving the LS, SS, and Aerocoupe.
-The Super Sport incorporated the "smoothed" rear bumper and tail lamps first introduced on the 1986 Luxury Sport and midway through the production year introduced the "lay-down" spoiler.
-The Aerocoupe made up 6,052 of the 39,251 Super Sports that were produced that year.
+The Super Sport incorporated the "smoothed" rear bumper and tail lamps first introduced on the 1986 Luxury Sport; the "lay-down" spoiler was introduced midway through the production year.
+The Aerocoupe made up 6,052 of the 39,251 Super Sports produced that year.
 A total of 39,794 Luxury Sports were produced in 1987.